Types of Laptops Explained: 5 Categories and Their Differences

 - A streamer or multimedia creator

-- A developer running heavy simulations or virtual machines
+- A developer running heavier simulations or virtual machines

 - A power user who needs maximum performance in a portable format